Paul has been an enthusiastic amateur tennis player for over 35 years. In 2013, he competed in the USTA tennis nationals in Arizona.

 - Perhaps not the most durable racket around, but capable of a good performance for a number of years

 Before You Buy: How to Choose a Tennis Racket

-Before buying a racket, it is useful to understand your own game.
-Assess whether you are at a beginner, intermediate, or advanced skill level, and also what sort of player you are, for example, whether you are a power player, or someone who likes to spin the ball more.
+Assessing whether you are at a beginner, intermediate, or at an advanced skill level, and what style of player you are, for example, whether you are a power player or someone who likes to spin the ball more.